 When you edit video, you assemble the footage you shot into a final program.
 You also make any needed corrections to your video, such as color or stabilization or cleaning up sound, as well as add any elements you might also want, like music, sound effects, visual effects sequences, or titles and credits.

-VEGAS Pro offers a Storyboard feature, making it easy for you organize your footage into a rough cut simply by dragging clips into the order you want, right in your media pool.
+VEGAS Pro offers a Storyboard feature, making it easy for you to organize your footage into a rough cut simply by dragging clips into the order you want, right in your media pool.
 You can even trim clips and play the sequence before you go to the timeline.
 Your changes will be added to the timeline automatically, so when you’re ready, you can start the fine work of editing.

 Editing is a craft, based on tried-and-true techniques developed since the early days of film.
 It’s also an art -- a way to unleash your creativity while telling a story in a compelling way.
 Let’s explore some of the basics of the craft, and then move on to some creative techniques.